 I have finished another component of Enshrinement, one of the main works for the final show. there is still so much to do.
-There is not only the modelling and finishing, but firing, setting and mounting, audio and its embedding, testing, packing, photography and so on.
+There is not only the modelling and finishing but firing, setting and mounting, audio and its embedding, testing, packing, photography and so on.
 As I work on the pieces, ideas come to me and it is hard to stay on the path.
 I bear in mind what Jonathan says in his Unit 1 Assessment:

 What I get from this is that I can simplify, clarify, focus my intentions on a single moment and radiate other ideas across many other moments.
 To realise that the final show is only one moment of many and not try to bring all notions to bear on one single point.
 So many ideas have come to me over the past months that I have to remind myself of this.
-I feel the freedom to not complicate matters is a luxury but it is in fact a necessity.
+I feel the freedom to not complicate matters is a luxury but it is, in fact, a necessity.
 Fortunately, the core idea is flexible enough to allow me to nuance the work in different ways.
 The common thread that has led me here is strong enough to withstand such turns of perspective.
-Above all, I must not confuse things by over complicating them.
+Above all, I must not confuse things by overcomplicating them.

 Jonathan also mentioned that,

-… building on a granular approach to time-based media, could be a way for you to move forward with your sound work.
+… building on a granular approach to time-based media could be a way for you to move forward with your sound work.

 This statement underlines an aspect of the work which I have been thinking about.
 The granularity of the audio takes me back to Ed’s workshop last year.
 How linear things can be fragmented and reformed to create a different sense of the same content.
 This idea is consistent with much of what I have been thinking.
-Breaking sound and reconstructing it either as a composition, stochastically or most probably a bit of both.
+Breaking the sound and reconstructing it either as a composition, stochastically or most probably a bit of both.
 This could be a way to introduce the sound element in Enshrinement.
 The intention would be to trickle notions into the inferences catalysed by the sculptural forms.
 This is a form of nuance and I feel the acoustic source material is important but less so in the context of the whole: it must serve its function.
 Is the approach I am taking led by process or content?
 I feel I am having to carefully pick my way between the two.
 Making those choices is a honing of two sides of a blade I constantly cut myself on: intended meaning and constructed inference.
 Central to all this, however, is making and experimenting.

 The wrapping above was incidental rather than experimental.
 It was to keep the porcelain from drying out.
 But as Jonathan says, there will be ‘surprises and discoveries’ which need to be thought of carefully and used wisely.
 I do not have time to ramble as in the past fourteen months.
 It is not easy as I continually work with a paradox, that is, to clarify through ambiguity and ambiguity by definition can lead in many directions.
 Jonathan pointed this out by quoting me back: